-Nearly in its twelfth year, the Carroll Round has managed to grow from an ambitious project into the premiere conference for students from across the globe to share their research in international economics.
+Nearly in its thirteenth year, the Carroll Round has managed to grow from an ambitious project into the premiere conference for students from across the globe to share their research in international economics.
 Because this achievement and the conference’s future would not be possible without the support of our donors, faculty, speakers, session chairs, and Georgetown University, the Carroll Round Steering Committee would like to represent those who have committed so much of their time and energy.

 We would first like to recognize Mr. Yunho Song, a Georgetown graduate and long-time supporter of the conference who recently established an endowment fund that will partly finance the Carroll Round for many years to come.
 For his support and extremely generous financial contribution, we and all future participants of the Carroll Round are truly indebted.
 We thank Ms. Marianne Keler and Mr. Michael Kershow, who have been the primary contributors to and advocates of the Carroll Round since its establishment.
 Without this support, the Carroll Round would never have achieved fruition or continued for the past nine years.
 In addition Ms. Keler helped the 2009 conference extend its contact abroad, and for the first time we had two participants from the American University in Bulgaria.